brandur/sorg/content/drafts/ruby-scale.md

 !fig src="/assets/ruby-scale/modularity.svg" caption="Boundary violations grow linearly with the number of lines of Ruby produced."

-Eventually the violations are everywhere, and module hierarchy (if there ever was one) becomes indistinct.
+Soon the violations are everywhere, and module hierarchy (if there ever was one) becomes indistinct.
 It's no longer possible to consider just one module in isolation because with the exception of the most basic dependencies, almost every module is tightly intertwined with every other.

 ### The edit-compile-debug cycle (#edit-compile-debug)